IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-42.md

 ![w](images/cpk-hub-ui.png)

-Log in to the Cloud Pak for Watson AIOps UI and then select `OpenShift authentication`.
+Log in to the Cloud Pak for AIOps UI and then select `OpenShift authentication`.

 ![w](images/cp4waiops.png)

-The Cloud Pak for Watson AIOps user interface is displayed.
+The Cloud Pak for AIOps user interface is displayed.

 ![w](images/cp4waiops-ui.png)

 Congratulations!
-You are ready to play with Cloud Pak for Watson AIOps!
+You are ready to play with Cloud Pak for AIOps!

 ## Troubleshooting